DataDog/documentation/content/en/developers/marketplace/_index.md

 1. Create a free Datadog [trial account][4] using the same email address as your Technology Partner application
 2. Log into the [Datadog Partner Portal][5]
-3. On your personal homepage, click on the “Learn More” button under “Sandbox Access”
+3. On your personal homepage, click on the "Learn More" button under "Sandbox Access"
-4. Select “Request Sandbox Upgrade”
+4. Select "Request Sandbox Upgrade"

 Converting an account to a developer sandbox may take up to one or two business days.
-Please contact [Datadog Support][6] with any questions.
+Contact [Datadog Support][6] with any questions.

 ## Develop your integration or create a Marketplace tile only listing